ymkjp/wordpress-base/README.md

   Caskroom/cask/vagrant
 ```

+## Setups

 #### Setup Client
-1. Edit `credentials.yml` to set your passwords and API Keys
+* Edit `example.credentials.yml` to set your passwords and API Keys
     * Run `openssl passwd -salt foo -1 bar` to generate `admin_password`
+* Rename the file, such as by `mv example.credentials.yml credentials.yml`

 ```ruby
 admin_password:       "__YOUR_PASSWORD__"